-If you’re considering applying for a short term loan, perhaps as a result of a financial emergency, then you might be wondering what is the best way to go about it.
-If you’ve had difficulties managing money in the past, or have been turned down for credit then you may be concerned that your application could be rejected.
-It’s easy to panic when a financial emergency strikes but reaching out for different potential sources of money in a scatter gun fashion is rarely the best approach.
+If you’re considering applying for a short term loan, perhaps as a result of a financial emergency, then you might be wondering what the best way to go about it is.
+If you’ve had difficulties managing money in the past, or have been turned down for credit, then you may be concerned that your application could be rejected.
+It’s easy to panic when a financial emergency strikes but reaching out for different potential sources of money in a scatter-gun fashion is rarely the best approach.
 Small loans have some advantages over other forms of lending such as overdrafts and credit cards and can be one of the most practical ways to get your finances back on track.

-However dire your current emergency, it’s important to relax and take a measured approach.
-There are no completely foolproof means to secure a loan, but there are things that you can do to increase the likelihood of finding the right solution.
+However dire your current emergency is, it’s important to relax and take a measured approach.
+Unfortunately, there are no completely foolproof means to secure a loan, but there are things that you can do to increase the likelihood of finding the right solution.

 There are two ways in which you can approach applying for a small loan.
-One is to consider a number of different lenders yourself, and then choose one to apply to directly.
-The other option is to use an authorised credit broker, which can save you time and money, as well as increasing the chances of your application being successful.
+One is to consider several different lenders yourself and then choose one to apply to directly.
+The other option is to use an authorised credit broker, which can save you time and money and increase the chances of your application being successful.

-If your application is unsuccessful however the application will be recorded on your credit report and could make it more difficult to secure credit in future.
-If you make a number of unsuccessful applications to different lenders this will be taken into consideration by lenders in the future.
+However, if your application is unsuccessful, the application will be recorded on your credit report and could make it more difficult to secure credit in the future.
+If you make several unsuccessful applications to different lenders, this will be taken into consideration by lenders in the future.
 Rejected applications for credit on your report often act as a warning light to lenders.

 Unless you have a clear loan product in mind and are confident you meet the lending criteria, it doesn’t always make sense to apply directly to the lender.
-There are a number of reasons why this is the case:
+There are some reasons why this is the case:

 * Some lenders have a range of products and offers that are only available through credit brokers.

 * A broker will explore a range of funding options and find a bespoke solution to your individual borrowing requirements.
-A loan secured through a broker is likely to be better tailored to your particular needs.
+Therefore, a loan secured through a broker is likely to be better tailored to your particular needs.

 * Many brokers have particular areas of expertise, such as small loans.